muhammad-tamim/interview-questions/README.md

 ## 3.24.
 What are the different CSS link states?

-- a:link – a normal, unvisited (underline and blue)
+- a:link – a normal link, unvisited (underline and blue)
 - a:visited – a link the user has visited (underlined and purple)
 - a:hover – a link when the user mouse over it
 - a:active – a link the moment it is clicked (underlined and red)